Behind the Scenes: How Do You Make a Cave?

 With the foundation in place, she used a dry-brush technique with concrete pigments to layer on shadows, highlights, and natural tones — transforming pink foam into something that truly looks like stone.

 The final details?
 Moss and lichen elements, just like you’d find in a real cave system.
-Now this handmade cavern is ready to host its first residents: the creatures of our new subterranean science exhibit.
+Now this handmade cavern is ready to host its first residents: the creeping creatures of our new subterranean science exhibit.

 photo of a cave exhibit in process, this is the third stage, showing the added texture of moss and lichen.